 Homemade Non-Toxic Mascara (no aloe vera!)

 In the natural world, we often strive to make everything ourselves.
-From homemade cereal and pudding cups to DIY makeup and body scrubs, making things ourselves takes more time, more effort, and even learning new skills.
-In the end, it's worth every moment as you begin to understand that what goes ON your body goes IN it as well.
+From homemade cereal and pudding cups to DIY mascara, makeup, and body scrubs, making things ourselves takes more time, effort, and learning new skills.
+It's worth every minute as you begin to understand what goes on your body also goes in it.
 I heard somewhere that it only takes 26 seconds for anything you put on your skin to be absorbed into your bloodstream.
-So lotions, soaps, makeup, perfume... it's all making its way inside.
-That's a little scary, huh?
+So lotions, soaps, makeup, perfume, it's all making its way inside.
+That makes you think, doesn’t it?

-Homemade Non-Toxic MascaraOnce again, we can DIY this with homemade mascara that works just as well as the toxic, expensive stuff.
-First, here’s what doesn't work...
-Recipes with aloe vera gel are supposedly nourishing for the eyelashes.
-However, I wound up looking like a raccoon every time I sneezed with that homemade mascara.
-One recipe I tried contained egg yolk.
-But it flaked all over the place and wore off within a couple of hours.
+We can remedy this issue with homemade mascara that works just as well as the toxic, expensive stuff.
+First, here’s what doesn't work: recipes with aloe vera gel that are supposedly nourishing for the eyelashes.
+I wound up looking like a raccoon every time I sneezed with that DIY mascara!
+One recipe contained egg yolk.
+It flaked all over the place and wore off within a couple of hours.